-For students completing their capstone in Spring 2020, Capstone Proposals must be submitted to your academic advisor by Friday, December 13.
+For students completing their capstone in Spring 2021, Capstone Proposals must be submitted to your academic advisor by the beginning of the semester.
 Students should work with their advisor to ensure that the document submitted is ready for approval by faculty and the Director of Academic Affairs.
 Submitting the Capstone Proposal Form by the appropriate deadline is not a guarantee of approval.

 Capstone Learning Outcomes: